frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

-Ahh, we had seen that coming.
-The data is not valid; there are some missing and extra cells.
-But wait a minute, in the first step, we created the metadata file with more information about our table.
-We have to use it.
+We anticipated this: the data is not valid; there are some missing and extra cells.
+But wait a minute – earlier, we created the metadata file with further information about our table.
+We'll need to use it, if we want more useful output.

 ```bash